idnm/cpflow/README.md

 ## CPFlow
-`CPFlow` package is an implementation of the synthesis algorithms for quantum circuits described in ...
+Implementation of the synthesis algorithms for quantum circuits described in ...
+Distributed under the MIT licence.

 ## Installation
 `CPFlow` is available via `pip`.
 It is highly recommended to install the package in a new virtual environment.

 ```sh
 pip install cpflow
 ```

 A feature that allows to decompose sythesized circuits into Clifford+T basis requires yet experimental `qiskit` branch that can be installed through

 ```sh
 pip install git+https://github.com/LNoorl/qiskit-terra@d2e0dc1185ccc3b0c9957e3d7d9bc610dede29d4
 ```

 ## Basic example
 Decomposing the CCZ gate with linear qubit connectivity 0-1-2.
-Can be run in python console but indeded for use with Jupyter notebooks.
+Can be executed in python console but intended for use with Jupyter notebooks.

 ```python
 import numpy as np